-General SPA requirements are listed in Section 2 above.
+Guidance on energy rating entries for general SPA requirements is outlined in Section 2 above.
 Details for each type of submittal are itemized in the following subsections.
 A "SPA Cover Sheet" must be included with all submittals.
+For all ratings, provide data in sections 1 and 2 of the form; then also complete sections 3A, 3B or 3C depending on the type of rating.